MORENO96EOS/Ambassadors/README.md

 ## I want to be a EOS Nation Ambassador!

-Provide the following information to submit your candidacy to become a member of EOS Nation.
+Provide the following information to submit your candidacy to become a EOS Nation Ambassador.

 Candidates will have to forgo a public review process of their social media profiles & bio by the EOS Nation community.
-Once a member applies as a possible candidate, a minimum of 3 active members will be appointed to approve the new member using 👍👎.
+Once a member applies as a possible candidate, a minimum of 3 active members will be appointed to approve the new Ambassador using 👍👎.
 Once all 3+ appointed members have voted, the member's application will be approved or denied.

 **Requirements**